 - Planning a party for the child with food restrictions. . . just needs a bit of creativity and invention.

 - Ensure that all family and friends attending the party are aware that this is a food-free event.
 This can be nicely included in the invitation.

 - Plan the party for a time when a meal is not expected— maybe mid-morning or mid-afternoon

 - Plan specific activities, especially if there will be children present.
-Depending on age and stage of those present, outdoor games (depending on weather), group art projects, and simple dancing to music can be fun ways to celebrate without needing to have food present.
+Depending on the age and stage of those present, outdoor games (depending on the weather), group art projects and simple dancing to music can be fun ways to celebrate without needing to have food present.

 |← Back to Cooking and Recipes|